Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-Typical resets cut discretionary spending by 40-60%.
-Someone spending 800 a month on non-essentials who drops to 400 during a three-month reset saves 1,200 direct.
-If the saved amount gets invested and left alone for years, the opportunity cost of not having reset rises further.
+Typical resets cut discretionary spending by 40–60%.
+Someone spending 800 a month on non-essentials who drops to 400 during a three-month reset saves 1,200 directly.
+If the saved amount is invested and left alone for years, the opportunity cost of not having reset compounds further.
 The tool shows both the direct saving and the invested future value side by side.

-Resets work because the constraint is temporary.
-Knowing the end date makes the short-term discomfort manageable.
-They don't work if the post-reset month snaps back harder than the original - a common pattern.
-Pairing a reset with a permanent habit change (unsubscribing from alerts, removing saved card details) makes the savings stick.
+Resets often work because the constraint is temporary — knowing the end date can make short-term discomfort more manageable.
+They tend to fail when the post-reset month rebounds harder than the original.
+Pairing a reset with a longer-term habit change (unsubscribing from alerts, removing saved card details) tends to help the savings persist beyond the reset window itself.

 Quick example